-Inspired by the description I found in an ancient text.
-It seems that Greek volvoi are no longer exported, so you can use the lampascioni from Puglia, either sold roasted or in vinegar.
-Alternatively you can substitute pickled pearl onions, avoiding the bitter taste all together… Read more about our love of bitter taste.
+The soup is inspired by the description I found in an ancient text.
+Greek volvoi are no longer exported, so you can use the lampascioni from Puglia, either sold roasted or in vinegar.
+Alternatively you can substitute pickled pearl onions, avoiding the bitter taste… More about Greeks’ love of bitter taste.

 Makes 4 servings